-Network optimization is crucial because our interconnected real-time world is completely dependent on the reliable, secure, available, 24/7 transfer of data.
-Year on year the demand placed on networks to perform is only growing since our world is undeniably data-driven.
+Network Optimization is crucial because our interconnected real-time world is completely dependent on the reliable, secure, available, 24/7 transfer of data.
+Year after year, the demand placed on networks to perform is only growing since our world is undeniably data-driven.

-Overall, the best way to perform network optimization is to simply have a thorough, real-time understanding of network activity.
-Knowing an issue is occurring is just the first step being aware of the issue, how it occurred, how it can be mitigated, and whether it could happen again is crucial for network performance optimization.
+Overall, the best way to perform Network Optimization is to simply have a thorough, real-time understanding of network activity.
+Knowing an issue is occurring is just the first step in being aware of the issue — how it occurred, how it can be mitigated, and whether it could happen again is crucial for network performance optimization.

 Among the biggest concerns of any network manager is the responsibility for business-critical or mission-critical network environments.
 Network availability is the percentage of time that the network is functioning over a specific period.
 All network resources are checked for availability, including network devices, interfaces, WANs, SD-WANs, services, processes, applications, and websites, amongst others.
 The ideal network availability metric is often expressed as “nine nines”: 99.9999999%, which translates into 31.56 milliseconds of downtime per year.